graciellehigino/ms_range_interactions/manuscript.md

 relative range loss.
 More specialized predators lose a higher proportion of their ranges due to mismatch with the ranges of their preys.](figures/rel_loss-outdegree-species.png){#fig:degree}

-Predators with less preys lose more range with our method (@fig:degree).
-For instance, both *Leptailurus serval* and *Canis mesomelas* have only one prey in the Serengeti foodweb, each of them with a very small range compared to those of their predators.
+Predators with less preys lose more range with our method [@fig:degree].
+For instance, both *Leptailurus serval* and *Canis mesomelas* have only one prey in the Serengeti foodweb [@tbl:everyone], each of them with a very small range compared to those of their predators.
 This discrepancy between range sizes promotes significant range loss.
 On the other hand, predators of the genus *Panthera* are some of the most connected species, and they also lose the least proportion of their ranges.
 This mismatch between predators and preys can also be a result of taxonomic disagreement between the geographical and ecological data.
-Although *Canis aureus* has the same number of preys than *Caracal caracal*, none of the preys of the former occurs inside its original range, which results in complete range loss.
+Although *Canis aureus* has the same number of preys than *Caracal caracal*, none of the preys of the former occurs inside its original range [@tbl:everyone], which results in complete range loss.

 ![Geographical dissimilarity between the original IUCN range maps of predators and preys.
 Dots represent predator-prey pairs, with different symbols corresponding to different predators.
 For a given pair of species, the number $c$ of pixels where the predator and prey cooccur and the number $a$ of pixels where the focal species is present but not the other, were calculated.
 Geographic dissimilarities were given by a/(a+c), with the predator being the focal species in the predator to prey dissimilarity (x-axis), while the prey is the focal one in the prey to predator dissimilarity (y-axis).](figures/beta-div_pred-species.png){#fig:geo_diss}